TechnologyClassroom/SignIn/README.md

 # SignIn

+This project is not complete, you should use [chronophore](https://github.com/mesbahamin/chronophore) instead unless you want to practice your development skills.

-SignIn software to aid educational environments
+SignIn kiosk software to aid educational environments

 ![Screenshot](https://github.com/TechnologyClassroom/SignIn/blob/master/docs/SignIn.PNG?raw=true "Screenshot")